Approximate Lattices in Higher-Rank Semi-Simple Groups: -Approximate Lattices

-We prove now a result, used extensively in the rest of the paper, that can be seen as a version of Rusza's covering lemma (see e.g. \cite{tointon_2019}) for $\star$-approximate lattices.
+We prove now a result, used extensively in the rest of the paper, that can be seen as a version of Ruzsa's covering lemma (see e.g. \cite{tointon_2019}) for $\star$-approximate lattices.
 Furthermore, the proof provides a good illustration of the strategy used later on to prove Proposition \ref{Proposition: Range of a cocycle associated to a section of an extended hull}.

-\begin{proposition} Let $X_0$ be a closed subset with finite local complexity of a locally compact second countable group $G$ and let $Y$ be a subset such that $X_0Y$ is uniformly discrete.
+\begin{proposition} Let $X_0$ be a uniformly discrete subset of a locally compact second countable group $G$ and let $Y$ be a subset such that $X_0Y$ is uniformly discrete.
 Suppose that there is a proper $G$-invariant Borel probability measure on $\Omega_{X_0}^{ext}$.
-Then $Y$ is contained in finitely many left translates of $X_0^{-1}X_0$. \end{proposition}
+Then $Y$ is covered by finitely many right-translates of $X_0^{-1}X_0$. \end{proposition}

 \begin{proof} Let $F \subset Y$ be such that the subsets $(X_0f)_{f \in F}$ are disjoint.
 Since $X_0F \subset X_0Y$ there is a neighbourhood $V \subset G$ of the identity such that the subsets $(X_0fv)_{f \in F, v \in V}$ are disjoint.
 Hence,